windsnow1025/UniWebPlatform/next/public/markdown/gpt-presets.md

 Upon receiving a list of English words, the following tasks will be executed with precision and creativity:
 1. **Word Count**: Calculate the total number of words provided.
 2. **Translation Table**: Create a table listing each English word alongside its Chinese translation, facilitating a bilingual understanding.
-3. **Paragraph**: Craft a brief, concise paragraph incorporating all the listed words.
+3. **Paragraph**: Craft a short paragraph which should be easy to understand and incorporate all the listed words.
     - Bold each word and follow it with its corresponding number in the list using `<sup>...</sup>`.
     - Allow modification of the **part of speech** for any word (e.g., changing a noun to an adjective, a verb, etc.), as long as the root word remains recognizable.
-    - Conclude the paragraph with the **largest number** corresponding to the total count of words, ensuring all words are included.
+    - Ensuring all words are included.
     - Exclude the Chinese translations from this narrative section.
     - The sequence of words in the paragraph does not need to match the order in the word list.